Marcos Balter: Life and professional career

 Balter began his music studies at age five at the Conservatório Musical Heitor Villa-Lobos, and was admitted to the Conservatório Brasileiro de Música at age eleven.
 During his late teenage years, Balter studied privately with composer Almeida Prado and pianist Linda Bustani.
 He moved to the United States in 1995 to study music composition at Texas Christian University and later on at Northwestern University.
 His main composition teachers were Augusta Read Thomas, Amy Williams, and Jay Alan Yim.

-His works have been programmed by prominent music organizations including the New York Philharmonic, Chicago Symphony Orchestra MusicNOW Series, Los Angeles Philharmonic, New World Symphony, Lincoln Center's Mostly Mozart Festival, the Baryshnikov Arts Center, and the Fromm Music Series at Harvard University.
-Past honors include the American Academy of Arts and Letters Music Award, commissions from Meet the Composer, Chamber Music America, the Fromm Music Foundation, and the Art Institute of Chicago, as well as fellowships from the John Simon Guggenheim Memorial Foundation, Tanglewood Music Center (Leonard Bernstein Fellowship), Lawrence University, and the Civitella Ranieri Foundation.
+His works have been programmed by prominent music organizations including the New York Philharmonic, Chicago Symphony Orchestra MusicNOW Series, Los Angeles Philharmonic, Internationales Musikinstitut Darmstadt, Philharmonie de Paris, San Francisco Symphony, Ojai Music Festival, New World Center, Lincoln Center's Mostly Mozart Festival, São Paulo Municipal Symphony Orchestra, Iceland Symphony Orchestra, and the Fromm Music Series at Harvard University.
+Past honors include the American Academy of Arts and Letters Music Award, commissions from Meet the Composer, Chamber Music America, the Fromm Music Foundation, and the Art Institute of Chicago, as well as fellowships from the John Simon Guggenheim Memorial Foundation, Tanglewood Music Center (Leonard Bernstein Fellowship), Lawrence University, the Civitella Ranieri Foundation, and Reid Hall's Institute for Ideas and Imagination.

 Balter is the Fritz Reiner Professor of Musical Composition at Columbia University (New York City).
-Prior to that, he was a Professor of Music at UC San Diego from 2020 to 2022, an Associate Professor of Music Theory/Composition at Montclair State University from 2014 to 2020, Director of Music Composition Studies at Columbia College Chicago from 2009 to 2014, Visiting Professor of Composition at the University of Pittsburgh in 2008-09, Visiting Professor at Northwestern University in 2010, and Visiting Professor at the University of Pennsylvania in 2018.
+Prior to that, he was a professor of music at UC San Diego from 2020 to 2022, an associate professor of Music Theory/Composition at Montclair State University from 2014 to 2020, Director of Music Composition Studies at Columbia College Chicago from 2009 to 2014, Visiting professor of composition at the University of Pittsburgh in 2008–09, Visiting professor at Northwestern University in 2010, and visiting professor at the University of Pennsylvania in 2018.

+In 2025, Balter became the Co-Director of the Music Composition program at Boston Symphony's Tanglewood Music Center.